EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/v4_full_build.md

 ## Prepare you hardware
-Follow the docs pages for preparing the LEDs, cameras and XIAO ESPs.
+Follow the docs pages for preparing the LEDs, cameras and ESPs.

 Flash the OpenIris firmware onto the ESPs.